-The Curry School’s Ed.D. programs prepare practitioner-scholars to become leaders within their professions.
+The UVA School of Education and Human Development’s Ed.D. programs prepare practitioner-scholars to become leaders within their professions.
 Students participate in coursework, research, and field work that focus on the problems faced by educators in schools and other educational institutions.

 Doctor of Philosophy

-The Curry School’s Ph.D. programs prepare scholars who engage in original research.
+The UVA School of Education and Human Development’s Ph.D. programs prepare scholars who engage in original research.
 Students participate in research apprenticeships, assisting their faculty mentors in such activities as conceptualizing research projects, collecting and analyzing data, and writing for publication.